swiftyfinch/Buildyosh/README.md

 You can change the mode by tapping on the main screen.\
 Check out the count or success rate of your builds.

-⚠️ I have not `Apple Developer Certificate` yet, so you will see a warning about that.\
+⚠️ I have not `Apple Developer Certificate` yet, so you will see a warning about that.
-Additional pay will go to `Apple Developer Certificate`.

 ## Posts